EGA-archive/LocalEGA/CONTRIBUTING.md

 * We have a given period (called Sprint) to work on a chosen task.
 Here, a Sprint spans across 2 weeks.
 * We review the work done at the end of the Sprint, closing issues or pushing them into the next Sprint.
-Ideally they are sub-divided in case they encounter obstacles.
+Ideally, they are sub-divided in case they encounter obstacles.
-* We have a short meeting every weekday at 9:30am.
+* We have a short meeting every weekday at 09:30 am.
 We call it a _standup_ and we use it to keep everyone on point, and identify quickly blockers.
 It's not a lengthy discussion.
 We ask:
     - What did you get done yesterday (or last week, last month, etc.)?